annethsivakumar/Kingston-Property-Rental-Database/README.md

 # Property-Rental-Database
 In cooperation with the City of Kingston, I will keep track of rental properties, owners and students interested in renting properties.
-Your database will store information as outlined below:
+The database will store information as outlined below:

 -   Rental properties are classified as "house", "apartment" or "room".
 All rental properties have an address (street, city, province and postal code and apartment number (if applicable)), number of bedrooms, number of bathrooms, parking (yes or no) and an indication of whether there is ensuite laundry or shared laundry.
 The date of the property listing will be stored.
 We